hashchange/jquery.isinview/README.md

 Some tests are executed in a child window (aka pop-up window).
 Please _disable the pop-up blocker of the browser_ for the domain the tests are run under (usually localhost), or they will fail.

-To run the tests on remote clients (mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
-Running the tests in the browser like this takes a _long_ time, so it makes sense to disable the power-save/sleep/auto-lock timeout on the mobile device.
+To run the tests on remote clients (e.g. mobile devices), start a web server with `grunt interactive` and visit `http://[your-host-ip]:9400/web-mocha/` with the client browser.
+Running the tests in a browser like this takes a _long_ time, so it makes sense to disable the power-save/sleep/auto-lock timeout on the mobile device.

 Further, on iOS, you need to guide the tests along.
 Even with the pop-up blocker disabled, iOS displays a notification each time a child window is opened by a test, and you need to dismiss each notification manually.
 You have about a minute to hit OK before the related part of the test suite times out.
 These notifications show up multiple times, so keep an eye on your device until all tests are done.